Yagi The Unbothered (YAGI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Yagi The Unbothered Historical Price

-According to the latest data gathered on Yagi The Unbothered live price page, the current price of Yagi The Unbothered is 0.000011USD.
+According to the latest data gathered on Yagi The Unbothered live price page, the current price of Yagi The Unbothered is 0USD.
 The circulating supply of Yagi The Unbothered(YAGI) is

 In the past 24 hours, Yagi The Unbothered has shown a price movement of